xiangyu-mm/Knowledge-Transformer/README.md

 # MKST
-We will update readme and upload model&dataset soon.
+We will update readme and upload model & dataset soon.